THS-International/website/src/markdown-pages/faq.md

           3. Do not use script blocker

           4. Do not use ad blockers
-        title: Register button does not work
+        title: My register button doesn't work!
+What do I do?
       - description: >-
           Contact info@thsint.se or the Facebook Page “THS International”.
 We can fix it for you.
 Please do that soon because this will determine your Buddy Group.
         title: I have registered myself with the wrong study field.
 What can I do?
-  - category: Event Sign up
+  - category: Event Sign Up
     questions:
       - description: >-
           We recommend to check the sign up page frequently since some students will unregister themselves from some events.
-As soon as someone unregisters themselves their spot becomes open in the system.
+As soon as someone unregisters, their spot becomes open in the system.
 Out of experience the closer it comes to the event the more people change their activity plans, but keep in mind that you usually can only unregister yourself two days before an event. **Please note that if you have already paid for an event there will be no refund.**

           You cannot join a full event, regardless of your motivation for it.